Top cybersecurity expert and Filevine’s VP of Information Security, Dean Sapp, shares his tips on keeping your information safe.

 Cybercrime is still on the rise.
-The latest 2022 Verizon Data Breach Investigations Report found a 13% increase in ransomware in 2021 — an increase as big as the previous 5 years combined.
+The 2022 Verizon Data Breach Investigations Report found a 13% increase in ransomware in 2021 — an increase as big as the previous 5 years combined.

 Though legal professionals have an ethical duty to protect their client’s information, cybersecurity can feel intimidating and overwhelming.
 The latest ABA TechReport found that 17% of respondents said they had no security policies, and an additional 8% said they didn’t know any security policies.